 Interesting that the gold’s book value is obfuscated.
 That is, the Treasury and The Fed neither disclose how many ounces it represents or assign it a Dollar value within this century (we must do the math and piece it together).
-This tends to suggest that there is benefit in not advertising how much that gold is really valued (psst, it’s the first line of “4.
-Consolidated Statement of Condition” on their balance sheet, over and above the IMF’s SDR).
+This tends to suggest that there is benefit in not advertising how much that gold is really valued (psst, it’s the first asset listed on their balance sheet, over and above the IMF’s SDR).
 Even if you do the math, you will only see the derived “nominal” value of $42 per ounce, as revalued in 1973 following the closing of the gold window in 1971 by President Nixon.
-(It is important to downplay its true value such as they have in order to prevent yet another run on it; this so that it can be accumulated for things that make the world go around.)
+It is important to downplay its true value such as they have in order to prevent yet another run on it; this so that it can be accumulated for things that make the world go around.

 About the $100,000 Bill